-If a country falls into protracted arrears with the IMF, the amount of donor pledges paid to IFFIm will be reduced by the percentage that the country represents in the Reference Portfolio.4 There are currently two countries in protracted arrears with the IMF - Somalia and Sudan - representing a total portfolio weighting of 1.5%.
-Until this situation changes, donor annual payments on their IFFIm pledges will be 98.5% of the pre-agreed amount.
+If a country falls into protracted arrears with the IMF, the amount of donor pledges paid to IFFIm will be reduced by the percentage that the country represents in the Reference Portfolio.4 There is currently one country in protracted arrears with the IMF - Sudan - representing a total portfolio weighting of 0.5%.
+Until this situation changes, donor annual payments on their IFFIm pledges will be 99.5% of the pre-agreed amount.